amplitude/react-amplitude/README.md

 If provided, events logged by the component will be debounced by this amount, in milliseconds.

-#### mountEventType

-If provided, when this component mounts, it will log an event with this value as the event type.

 #### userProperties

 An optional object that if provided, will trigger updates to the current user's "user properties."

+### LogOnMount props

+#### eventType

+When this component mounts, it will log an event with this value as the event type.

+#### eventProperties

+These properties will be applied to the event when the component mounts.

+### instanceName

+THe Amplitude instance to log events to.

+### LogOnChange props

+#### value

+Required prop, that when changes (diffing is done with shallow equality comparison), logs an event.

+#### eventType

+When the `value` prop changes, it will log an event with this value as the event type.

+#### eventProperties

+These properties will be applied to the event when the component mounts.

+### instanceName

+The Amplitude instance to log events to.

 ## License